 - ½ cup heavy cream

-- 1 cup old-fashioned grits (see note below)
+- 1 cup coarse or stone-ground grits (see Note below)

 - 6 oz extra-sharp cheddar cheese, shredded (1 ½ cups)